agsb/f2u/docs/Notes.md

 *still lots of english errors, please correct me*

+# 16/12/2022

+- include ROT as primitive, more fast and small.

+- review of ALIGNED, now round down a cell, add a cell.

+- include @@ as compound, usefull for indirect variable access.

+- review of : LITERAL R> DUP CELL PLUS >R @ ; : EXECUTE >R ;

+- idea for : GOTO R> @ >R ; : SKIP R> CELL PLUS >R ;

+- how define =0 ? just as "if TOS eq 0x0 then skip next reference fi why ?
+BRANCH and 0BRANCH

+- define JUMP in assembler,
+    does not use the inner interpreter,
+    does a real absolute assemler jump to address in TOS

 # 08/12/2022

 - review of lexical, using prefix for indicate EEPROM, IO Ports, I2C: